Work in Canada

 Ideal for individuals with a job offer from a single Canadian employer

-This permit type is tied to the specific job, employer, and location listed in the application.
+This permit is tied to the specific job, employer, and location listed in the application.

 Key Requirements: